sxiii/bank-of-ideas/software/meta-password-control.md

 Basic ideas behind the project:
 * Access to the platform should be allowed by using auto-rotating, super-hard-to-guess password & mask
-* Access to the platform needs to be flexibly protected by as many additional factors, as user want (2?
-3?
+* Access should be flexibly protected by as many additional factors, as user want (3?
 5?
+7?
 10?
-20?)
+15?)
 * When user successfully logs-in, he can manage the passwords and set-up automated bots for this feature
-* Another use-case for the platform is one-click sign-in into any list of specified services via templates & auth robots
+* Another use-case for the platform is one-click sign-in into any list of specified services via templates & auth robots, as long as automated scheduled password changed (you can even change your passwords every day, if you like)

 ## Different factors for authentication to platform
 MetaPass allows you to choose as many factors as you like.
 Also, each factor can have any specified amount